sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetComplex(pixel)

      Returns the complex value of the specified image pixel.
-If the image holds data of the 'REAL' :ref:`data_type`, the method return s complex value with the pixel content as real part and a null imaginary part.
+If the image holds data of the 'REAL' :ref:`data-type`, the method return s complex value with the pixel content as real part and a null imaginary part.

      :param pixel: